What defines a Medicare Broker and how do you choose the best one for you?

 WHO WE ARE

-Lynn Michel Insurance is an independent agent, representing national and local insurance companies that offer products for seniors.
+Lynn Michel Insurance is an independent brokerage, representing national and local insurance companies that offer products for seniors.
 We are currently licensed in MD, VA, DC and DE.
-In 2021, we plan to obtain our license in NC and FL in the near future.
+In 2021, we plan to obtain our license in NC, WV and FL.

 Debbie DeChambeau, the founder of Lynn Michel Insurance started in the insurance industry as a junior in high school.
 While she took a detour for a few years due to a family crisis, she has always maintained her license, certifications and continuing education requirements.